jono3030/dotfiles/README.md

 # dotfiles

-Linux dotfiles for different purposes
+Collection of useful Linux dotfiles for use on different machines